ging/fiware-idm/doc/getting_started.md

 'http://localhost:3000/v1/applications'
 ```

-    2. Example response with application info.
-In your case there will be different id and secret parameters.
-Save this parameters in a file because they will be needed in order to obtain an OAuth token.
+&nbsp;&nbsp;&nbsp;&nbsp;2.2\.
+Example response with application info.
+Save id
+and secret to be used later to obtain an OAuth token.

 ```bash
 {